Summary: Chapter 12

 Aunt Alexandra explains that she should stay with the children for a while, to give them a “feminine influence.”
 Maycomb gives her a fine welcome: various ladies in the town bake her cakes and have her over for coffee, and she soon becomes an integral part of the town’s social life.
 Alexandra is extremely proud of the Finches and spends much of her time discussing the characteristics of the various families in Maycomb.
 This “family consciousness” is an integral part of life in Maycomb, an old town where the same families have lived for generations, where every family has its quirks and eccentricities.
 However, Jem and Scout lack the pride that Aunt Alexandra considers commensurate with being a Finch.
 She orders Atticus to lecture them on the subject of their ancestry.
 He makes a valiant attempt but succeeds only in making Scout cry.

 The visit to the church brings Calpurnia to center stage in the novel.
-Her character serves as the bridge between two worlds, and the reader develops a sense of her double life, which is split between the Finch household and the black community.
+Her character serves as the bridge between two worlds, and the reader develops a sense of her double life, which is split between the Finch household and the Black community.
 When she goes to church, her language changes; she speaks in a “colored” dialect rather than the proper, precise language that she uses in Atticus’s household.
 Jem asks her why, and she explains that the churchgoers would think she was “puttin’ on airs fit to beat Moses” if she spoke “white” in church.
-This speech demonstrates the gulf between blacks and whites in Maycomb: not only do class distinctions and bigotry divide the two races, but language does as well.
+This speech demonstrates the gulf between Black people and white people in Maycomb: not only do class distinctions and bigotry divide the two races, but language does as well.